 Beyond this, we sometimes use five descriptors to describe Spruce Creek Church.
 Although not exhaustive, they provide a clear snapshot of our identity.

 First and foremost, we are followers of Jesus Christ, King of kings and Lord of lords.
-We believe that he is God, the second person of the Trinity, and our only redeemer.
+We believe that He is God, the second person of the Trinity, and our only redeemer.
 This is our ultimate and essential identity: children of God by his grace alone through faith alone in Jesus Christ alone.
 In this regard, we are united to all true believers throughout space and time, in heaven and on earth.
-Our denominational affiliation and convictions on secondary matters do not undermine or overshadow our fundamental unity with the universal church.

-We believe that to share the gospel in word and deed requires that we live on mission in our families, schools, workplaces, communities, and culture with a posture of grace and peace.
+We believe that the mission of the church in the world is to proclaim the Gospel and make disciples of all nations.
 We long for members to have vital and loving connections in their communities, sharing the light and love of Christ with their neighbors.

 We are striving to be thoroughly biblical in our understanding of and approach to discipleship.
 We affirm that Scripture, and Scripture alone, is the highest authority in faith and practice.
 Searching the Scriptures, we hold to the apostolic and biblical teachings concerning God, humanity, and redemption recovered during the Protestant Reformation.

-We believe that the Scriptures clearly teach a governing structure for the church, and we enthusiastically embrace it: Presbyterianism.
+We believe that the Scriptures clearly teach a governing structure for the church, and we enthusiastically embrace it.